Degrees & Certificates

-Waubonsee's pass rate on the State of Illinois Paramedic Licensure Examination for 2015-2017 was 98%, and positive job placement was 90% for that same timeframe.
+Waubonsee's pass rate on the State of Illinois Paramedic Licensure Examination for the 2017 cohort was 100%, and positive job placement was also 100%.

-The Emergency Medical Technician - Paramedic Program at Waubonsee has an average retention rate of 90% for the past three years, and there are a number of support services available to students so that they can successfully complete the program.
+The Emergency Medical Technician - Paramedic Program at Waubonsee has retention rate of 87.5% for the 2017 cohort of students.